-You are a United States citizen if you were born anywhere in the United States or its territories, including Puerto Rico, Guam and the U.S. Virgin Islands.
-Individuals from the American Samoa or Swain’s Island are also considered U.S. citizens for benefits purposes.
+You are a United States citizen is if you were born anywhere in the United States or its territories, including Puerto Rico, Guam and the U.S. Virgin Islands.
 And if you were born in another country and then naturalized, you are also a U.S. citizen.
 106 C.M.R.§362.200.

-In addition, “derived citizenship” is based on the U.S. citizenship of one’s parents.
-If you were born abroad and at least one of your biological parents was a U.S. born citizen at the time of your birth -- and lived in the U.S. at any time prior to your birth – you may have derived citizenship.
-And if you were born abroad and both your parents naturalized to U.S. citizenship before you turned age 18, you may also have “derived citizenship.”
-106 C.M.R.§362.210.
+If you were born abroad and at least one of your biological parents was a U.S. born citizen at the time of your birth and lived in the U.S. at any time prior to your birth – you may have “derived citizenship.”
+If both your parents naturalized to U.S. citizenship before you turned age 18, you may also have derived citizenship.
+See 106 C.M.R.§362.210.
 Check with an immigration specialist if you think these rules apply to you.

 - It may be helpful to ask individuals born abroad if either parent was a U.S. citizen or if the parents naturalized before the individual turned age 18.
 Some clients may not know they have a right to claim “derived” citizenship and should be referred to an immigration or naturalization specialist.

-- U.S. citizenship of children is not questionable solely because parents are immigrants.
+● U.S. citizenship of children should not be considered questionable solely because parents are immigrants.
 Transitions Hotline Q&A (March 2006)